Getting Started

 Samples code

-Sample scripts for exploring pyemaps features are available in pyemaps’ samples directory.
+Sample scripts for exploring pyEMAPS features are available in pyEMAPS’ samples directory.

-To copy all sample scripts from pyemaps package installation directory to the current working directory, run:
+To copy all sample scripts from pyEMAPS package installation directory to the current working directory, run:

-python -m pyemaps -cp
+pyemaps -cp

 Below is a partial list of sample code: